 bring the iPad to school each day, charged

 Q. When will students receive their iPads?
 A. We will distribute iPads to all 9th graders during a Library orientation sometime in September.
 Students in grades 10th and 11th, who are new to the school will also receive an iPad during this time.

 Q. Will there be training for students on how to use the iPad?
 A. Yes.
 We will have training sessions throughout the year which are incorporated into classes.
 We will also have a help desk located in the library where students can just drop by with any questions or problems they might have.

 Q. If I already have an Apple ID, can I use it on the school iPad?
 A. No. Students must create and remain logged in using a unique Apple ID using their school-issued email address.
-This account will be used to sync their school iPad with the district's management system in order for students to receive "pushed" apps and to download free educational apps on their own.
+This account will be used to sync their school iPad with the district's management system in order for students to receive "pushed" apps.

 Q. What should students do if their iPad battery has lost its charge?
 A. Students may borrow a charger from the library for the day if one is available.
 The charger should be returned at the end of the day.
 It is the responsibility of the student to have their iPad charged daily.